 The Christian concept of Messiah differs significantly from the contemporary Jewish concept.

-Most Christians believe that Jesus is “true God and true man” (or both fully divine and fully human).
+Most Christians believe Jesus is the “true God and man” (or both fully divine and fully human).
 Jesus, having become fully human in all respects, including the aspect of mortality, suffered the pains and temptations of mortal man, yet he did not sin.
 As fully God, he defeated death and rose to life again with the resurrection.
-According to Christian Scripture, while still a virgin, Mary conceived Jesus not by sexual intercourse, but by the power of the Holy Spirit.
+According to Christian Scripture, while still a virgin, Mary conceived Jesus not by sexual contact but by the power of the Holy Spirit.
 Source: Jewish Voice

 That is the knowledge that God wants us to witness about the Son.